springload/frontend-starter-kit/docs/frontend-checklist.md

 - [ ] Site uses a mobile-friendly, zoomable viewport, if possible.
 - [ ] Platform-specific ([Apple](https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html),Android, Windows, etc) meta tags and favicons are added and checked with the [Favicon checker](https://realfavicongenerator.net/favicon_checker).

+## Performance

+- [ ] Test site in Chrome's Lighthouse (Devtools | Audits).
+While we don't have any specific targets (ie, 'must be above 90') across all projects use this tool to find areas for optimisation.
+Eg:
+  - [ ] CSS/JS files are minified in production (bonus points for HTML too).
+  - [ ] if images are unoptimised use [ImageOptim](https://imageoptim.com/mac)/[SVGOMG](https://jakearchibald.github.io/svgomg/) or similar to compress them.

 ## Security

 - [ ] Data is sanitised before display (ie, User generated content) to prevent exploits such as XSS.
 - [ ] Forms use CSRF tokens when they mutate state (POST/PUT/DELETE, eg. editing a user/booking/listing’s data).
 - [ ] Form fields use the correct [input types for the appropriate mobile keyboard](http://baymard.com/labs/touch-keyboard-types).
+- [ ] OWASP Top 10... see if anything there is relevant to your site.

 ## SEO / SMO